 TP-LINK 8-Port Gigabit Ethernet Desktop Switch (TL-SG1008D)

-This switch is the very embodiment of simple and effective.
+This switch is the very embodiment of simplicity and effectiveness.
 It’s small and modest in design with LED lights on the front and 8 ports on the back, two of which have Gigabit capabilities.

 The main benefit of the TL-SG1008D is that it is very cheap to buy, making it a very good option for personal use in your home or small office environments.
 The TL-SG1008D is an unmanaged switch but in all honesty, we believe that there are really no configurations that you may want to tamper with on the TL-SG1008D.
-It is a plug and play switch that gets the job done and is good at it.
-One notable feature of the TL-SG1008D that we really liked was it’s built in power saving mode; this means that when one of your connected devices is on idle or is powered off, the TL-SG1008D doesn’t communicate with that device, saving some energy.
+It is a plug-and-play switch that gets the job done and is good at it.
+One notable feature of the TL-SG1008D that we really liked was its built-in power-saving mode; this means that when one of your connected devices is idle or is powered off, the TL-SG1008D doesn’t communicate with that device, saving some energy.

 The only thing that we weren’t too enthusiastic about regarding the TL-SG1008D is the fact that the switch is designed in such a way that having it placed vertically can prove to be troublesome.
 However, this shouldn’t pose too much of a problem in placing the switch as it has a good grip on any desk and also has wall mounting options.
 Another thing worth mentioning is that the TL-SG1008D doesn’t come with an Ethernet cable out of the box, which is understandable considering the low price are going to spend on it.